OzanYasin/git-and-github-bootcamp/README.md

 You generate and configure an SSH key!
 Once configured, you can connect to Github without having to supply your username/password.

+> It's better to read updated guide about how to generate and authenticate SSH keys to your Github profile.
+Make sure you choose right operator system of yours.

 Documents: https://docs.github.com/en/authentication/connecting-to-github-with-ssh